 Whether you’re drowning in debt or just sort of keeping afloat, you should know that you’re not alone.
 Today, the average Canadian household debt remains near record high levels, and surveys show that nearly half of Canadian employees are living paycheque to paycheque.
-Studies also reveal that a big portion of the average Canadian’s household income is going towards debt repayment (and a good portion of that is going towards interest charges alone).
+Studies also reveal that a big portion of the average Canadian’s household income is going towards debt repayment, while a good portion of that is going towards interest charges alone.

-There are a number of warning signs that might be telling you that you’re in debt and need help.
+There are a number of warning signs that might be telling you that you’re in debt and need assistance.
 However, sometimes we choose to ignore the writing on the wall.
-For your own financial, physical, and mental well-being, here are the warning signs you need to pay close attention to.
+For your own financial, physical, and mental well-being, here are some warning signs you should pay close attention to.

 Difficulty paying bills

 This is often where it all begins.
 Maintaining even minimum payments on monthly bills becomes difficult, and you start to miss payments, resulting in expensive overdraft fees.
 You might find that you’re robbing Peter to pay Paul, surviving by transferring balances to manage credit card debt, or taking out cash advances.

 Debt can keep us up at night, making it difficult to focus during the day.
 Worse, it can lead to high blood pressure and strokes.
 In fact, the Heart and Stroke Foundation of Canada even recommends financial debt counselling if you’re feeling the pinch.

 Debt problems and money issues are considered the number one reason why people argue, and can lead to broken relationships and even divorce, so it’s important to set financial goals with your spouse or partner to stay on (or get back on) track.

 Receiving collection calls